Indian Ocean raid: 4 April

-Within an hour of QL-A's report, D'Albiac met with his subordinates to discuss an anticipated Japanese strike after dawn.
-222 Group issued a warning to subordinate units before midnight, and units went on alert at 04:00 on 5 April.
-On the morning of 5 April, six Swordfish from 788 Naval Air Squadron (788 NAS) began relocating from China Bay, near Trincomalee, to Colombo, in preparation for a strike on the Japanese fleet.
-Admiral Geoffrey Layton, on Ceylon, ordered ships put to sea to avoid being attacked in harbour.
-Cornwall and Dorsetshire, which had just reached Colombo, were sent to rejoin Force A; they sailed late on 4 April.
-Hermes sailed from Trincomalee and was ordered to hide northeast of Ceylon.

-The Japanese did not perform an aerial reconnaissance sweep along their intended course on the afternoon of 4 April, and a planned reconnaissance of Colombo harbour by cruiser floatplanes was cancelled.
-The Japanese realized surprise was lost after intercepting a signal from Colombo asking QL-A to repeat its report.
+D'Albiac briefed his staff on an anticipated Japanese attack after dawn, 222 Group issued a warning and units went on alert at 04:00 on 5 April.
+Six Swordfish from 788 Naval Air Squadron (788 NAS) flew from China Bay, near Trincomalee, to Colombo, to be ready for an attack on the Japanese force.
+Layton ordered ships to disperse from harbour.
+Cornwall and Dorsetshire, that had just reached Colombo, had been sent back towards Force A late on 4 April.
+Hermes sailed from Trincomalee and was ordered to hide north-east of Ceylon.
+The Japanese did not reconnoitre their intended course on the afternoon of 4 April and a reconnaissance of Colombo harbour by cruiser floatplanes was cancelled.
+The Japanese intercepted a signal from Colombo asking QL-A to repeat its report, the Japanese had lost surprise.